 This version of pizza is baked on a super thin and crispy whole wheat crust.
 There is no rise-time involved, so it can be ready in 30 minutes if you are in hurry and need some pizza stat!
 I will have to say, whole wheat pizza crust is an acquired taste for some.
 It's quite dense (especially if made with 100% hard red wheat flour, like this one) and can be on the chewy side.
 BUT it is so hearty and filling.
 And this combo of winter greens, squash, and smokey bacon really stand up well against the whole grain crust.

-If you haven’t had honey drizzled on a pizza – especially a spicy honey – then you haven’t lived in my opinion.
+If you haven't had honey drizzled on a pizza - especially a spicy honey - then you haven't lived in my opinion.
 Spicy honey is the ultimate condiment to match the flavors of the rich, flavor-packed meats we tend to like on our pizza tops.
 The sticky-sweet flavor really brings everything together and makes for an ultra-satisfying meal!
 To get you started on the recipe, check out my video showing exactly how I cut a butternut squash:

 If you are in need of more pizza inspiration, I am your girl!
 You MUST check out this Sausage and Roasted Grape Pizza, this BLT Naan Pizza, How to Host a Make Your Own Pizza Party, Pizza Baked Gnocchi, and this Peach BBQ Chicken Pizza.
 And it would totally make my day if you leave a comment below letting me know you have tried one, or uploading a picture to Twitter or Instagram and tagging @sweetcayenne5.
 I'd love to be included in your pizza-making memory!